 Looser Lending Standards Boost Mortgage Approvals

-Whether you’re looking to purchase your first home or refinance, it’s an excellent time to be in the market as lenders are making it easier to get approved for a mortgage.
+Whether you’re looking to purchase your first home or refinance, it’s an excellent time to enter the market.
+Lenders are making it easier to get approved for a mortgage.

 For eleven consecutive quarters, more lenders have loosened their lending standards than the number of lenders who have made their loan terms more stringent.